Side Hustle Survey 2019: Who Has One and How Much Do They Make?

 Although travel is a big reason people choose to side hustle, it wasn’t the primary reason our respondents reported.
 In fact, 33% are using the extra funds to make ends meet and 45% use it for extra spending money.

 But not everyone is spending their side hustle income; 22% are saving it for a big purchase.
-Caleb Rule has a marketing background and offers marketing services as a side hustle.
+Caleb Rule has a marketing background and offers marketing services at Rule Your Competition as a side hustle.
 It allows him to challenge himself and grow professionally and the extra cash has been nice for practical reasons.

 “As I’ve progressed in life into marriage and now fatherhood, the extra cash has been used to help pay off student loans, afford needed house repairs, and keep my little one from eating through my budget!”
 Rule said.